acdcjunior/acdcjunior.github.io/_posts/2016-10-22-test-private-method-weaken-visibility.md

 > Because the class is too big, I have to jump through too many hoops to get to the place I want to test.

-You already know what to do: if the class is too big, break it apaet.
-This way, the code that is private now will probably become part of the API of (aka a `public` method at) the new class, and then you can test it more easily.
+You already know what to do: if the class is too big, break it apart.
+This way, the code that is private now will probably become part of the API of (aka a `public` method at) the new class, and then you **can** test it more easily.

 For the original class, you can now test only if it sends the correct arguments to the new class, and use a test double (stub/mock) of the new class in the test instead of an actual instance.